JetBrains/resharper-unity/resharper/src/resharper-unity/Unity3dRider/README.md

     * Use the Run &rarr; "Attach to local process" menu item to list available Unity instances.
     * Run &rarr; "Edit Configurations" &rarr; Add new "Mono remote" configuration to set everything manually.

-[From EAP13 - 163.7608] Additional Rider support for Unity via [ReSharper plugin](https://github.com/JetBrains/resharper-unity#readme) (File&rarr;Settings&rarr;Plugins&rarr;Type Unity&rarr;Press "search in repositories"&rarr;ReSharper Unity plugin will be found&rarr;Install.&rarr;Restart Rider.).
+Additional Rider support for Unity via [ReSharper plugin](https://github.com/JetBrains/resharper-unity#readme) (File&rarr;Settings&rarr;Plugins&rarr;Type Unity&rarr;Press "search in repositories"&rarr;ReSharper Unity plugin will be found&rarr;Install.&rarr;Restart Rider.).

 However, Unity does not currently support Rider.
 This plugin adds that support:

 * An "Open C# Project in Rider" item to the Assets menu.
-    * Open file is fast and Rider is always focused after opening file.
+    * Open file is fast and Rider is focused after opening file.
 * Double click a C# script file or error message in Unity will open Rider and navigate to the corresponding file and line.
 * Runs on Windows, Linux and macOS.
 * Sets language level when generating project files